 New York

-After 26 years in London, Fowkes landed in New York and since he’s performed in 48 states at premier concert halls and celebrated jazz clubs including: the Algonquin Hotel, Birdland, Blue Note, Feinstein’s, Lincoln Center, Rainbow Room, Smalls Jazz Club, Town Hall, Village Vanguard, World Trade Center, Yoshi’s (CA), Blues Alley (DC) and The Kennedy Center (DC).
+In 1996, Fowkes landed in New York and since has performed in 48 states at premier concert halls and celebrated jazz clubs including: the Blue Note, Birdland, Lincoln Center, Algonquin Hotel, Feinstein’s, Rainbow Room, Smalls Jazz Club, Town Hall, Village Vanguard, World Trade Center, Yoshi’s (CA), Blues Alley (DC) and The Kennedy Center (DC).

-He’s performed with: Bette Midler, Bob Wilber, The Boston Pops Orchestra, Bucky Pizzarelli, Cheo Feliciano, Chocolate Armenteros, Cyro Baptista, Danny Aiello, Gene Bertoncini, Houston Person, Johnny Pacheco, The Manhattan Rhythm Kings, Marion McPartland, Orquesta Tipica Novel, Paquito D’Rivera, Ray Santos Big Band, Romero Lubambo, Vince Giordano’s Nighthawks Orchestra, Wycliffe Gordon, and Wynton Marsalis.
+He’s performed with: Wynton Marsalis, Wycliffe Gordon, Bette Midler, Bob Wilber, The Boston Pops Orchestra, Bucky Pizzarelli, Cheo Feliciano, Chocolate Armenteros, Cyro Baptista, Danny Aiello, Gene Bertoncini, Houston Person, Johnny Pacheco, The Manhattan Rhythm Kings, Marion McPartland, Orquesta Tipica Novel, Paquito D’Rivera, Ray Santos Big Band, Romero Lubambo, and Vince Giordano’s Nighthawks Orchestra.

 He was a featured soloist in the hit Broadway show, One Mo' Time.

-For 28 years, Conal played a consistent gig with Woody Allen at the Cafe Carlyle.
+For 21 years, Conal played a weekly engagement with Woody Allen at the renowned Cafe Carlyle.

 London